vaibhavshekar/Cafe-Management-Vaibhav-Shekar/README.md

 # Cafe-Management

 A Project PDF is attached.
+All the features and details are explained there.

 note:- you will have to change the paths to images and files in the inital code, in order to run it on your device.
 Or you can contact us for a presentation of the project. email - vaibhavvs2004@gmail.com